Leonab/angular-phonecat-seed/README.md

-official angular catalog app- (changes to be done)
+official angular catalog app - - - -
+(changes to be done)